JuliaDocs/DocInventories.jl/README.md

 ## Installation

-As usual, that package can be installed via
+As usual, the package can be installed via

 ```
 ] add DocInventories